nodejs/TSC/Security-Team.md

 ## Team responsible for Triaging security reports

-Initial triage is done by HackerOne staff.
-Once enough information is gathered to confirm there is a reproducible issue, triage is assigned to this group.

 The responsibility of Triage is to determine whether Node.js must take any action to mitigate the issue, and if so, to ensure that the action is taken.